JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 Returns the name assigned to a particular column in the result set of a SELECT statement.

 ```
-FUNCTION ColumnName (BYVAL nCol AS LONG) AS CWSTR
+FUNCTION ColumnName (BYVAL nCol AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |